-Income and other tax benefit (expense) increased \$15.9 million primarily as a result of a higher tax benefit due to larger losses on our share of operating results in the retail operations venture of Aéropostale as compared to 2019, and reduced withholding and income taxes related to certain of our international investments.
+Income and other tax expense changed by \$23.0 million primarily as a result of a higher tax benefit due to larger losses on our share of operating results in the retail operations venture of Sparc Group as compared to 2019, and reduced withholding and income taxes related to certain of our international investments, partially offset by tax expense from a bargain purchase gain recorded as a result of the acquisition of our interest in Forever 21.

-Income from unconsolidated entities decreased \$40.0 million primarily due to results of operations from our retailer investments of \$22.3 million, as well as unfavorable international operations, both of which were impacted by COVID-19 disruption.
+Income from unconsolidated entities decreased \$102.2 million primarily due to results of operations from our retailer investments, as well as unfavorable domestic and international operations, both of which were impacted by COVID-19 disruption, partially offset by a \$35.0 million pre-tax non-cash bargain purchase gain recorded as a result of the acquisition of our interest in Forever 21.